Understanding international transaction fees

 International travel fees FAQs

 If you use a debit or credit card to withdraw cash from an international ATM, you may be charged ATM withdrawal fees, both from the issuer of your card and also from the operator of the ATM.
-Eligible ING customers are able to get some of these fees rebated.
+ING Orange One and Orange Everyday customers won’t be charged a withdrawal fee from their card issuer (us!), but may be charged fees from the operator of the ATM.

-A cash advance, which is when you use your credit card to access money rather than paying for goods and services, will also incur fees and interest.
+A cash advance, which is when you use your credit card to access cash (and other items or services similar to or representative of cash), will also incur fees and interest.

 Ready to save on international transaction fees and more?